pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     - Support `--sql`, `--where`, and `--filter` flags in [`ticloud serverless export create`](/tidb-cloud/ticloud-serverless-export-create.md) to choose source tables flexibly.
     - Support exporting data to CSV and Parquet files.
     - Support exporting data to Amazon S3 using role ARN as credentials, to Google Cloud Storage and Azure Blob Storage.
-    - Support importing data from Amazon S3, GCS, and Azure Blob Storage.
+    - Support importing data from Amazon S3, Google Cloud Storage, and Azure Blob Storage.
     - Support creating a branch from a branch and a specific timestamp.

   TiDB Cloud CLI enhances the following features: